-The Old Stable is a recently renovated cottage in the grounds of the owners property, The Old Vicarage, in rural mid Devon, about 3/4 of an hour’s drive from Exeter.
-We bought the whole property at the end of 2013 and renovations are works in progress!
+The Old Stable is a cottage in the grounds of the owner's property, The Old Vicarage, in rural mid/north Devon, about 3/4 of an hour’s drive from Exeter, between Dartmoor and Exmoor and about 40 minutes from the north Devon and north Cornwall coastlines.

-Although the setting is rural and quiet we can offer some wonderful places to eat and visit.
+Although the setting is rural and quiet there are some wonderful places to eat and visit.
 Dolton, a mile away to the north, has a small supermarket and post office, butchers and two good pubs, The Rams Head and The Royal Oak.
-A mile to the south you can find The Duke of York in Iddesleigh, home to Michael Morpurgo's War Horse Valley, another great pub serving good food and company.
+A mile to the south you can find The Duke of York in Iddesleigh, home to Michael Morpurgo's War Horse Valley, another great pub serving good food.

-Mid Devon is a quiet, peaceful and very unspoilt part of the country, where you can wander along the narrow Devon lanes and glimpse rural views through gateways.
-An area not yet commercialised or teeming with visitors and traffic, a reminder of ages past and a slower less stressful way of life.
+The area of Devon here is a quiet, peaceful and a very unspoilt part of the country, where you can wander along the narrow Devon lanes and glimpse rural views through gateways.
+An area not yet commercialised or teeming with visitors and traffic, a reminder of ages past and a slower, less stressful, way of life.